Terry deRoy Gruber: Early life

 Terry Gruber’s mother, Aaronel deRoy Gruber, was a professional artist.
+He is also the brother of Jamie deRoy.
 Growing up in Pittsburgh Pa., Gruber attended Vassar College, during its second year of coeducation where he served as an editor-in-chief of The Vassarion, the college’s yearbook.
 His position on the yearbook became national news when his freedom of speech was censored in 1975 by the College, before becoming reinstated.

 Photography career

 Terry Gruber is the founder of Gruber Photographers Inc, where he is leader of a team of photographers, and works in fine arts photography.
 Gruber also works as a banquet photographer and wedding photographer, and has served as the photographer for the weddings of public figures such as Michael Douglas and Catherine Zeta-Jones; and Billy Joel and Katie Lee.
 The Bridal Council stated that Gruber was “one of the first reportage photographers to bring a fashionable, spirited eye to the … world of wedding photography”.
 Magazines that have published his photos include Vogue, Town & Country, and Vanity Fair.
 He has also commented on trends in wedding photography in articles for newspapers including the New York Times.

 In 2022 his work was shown as a part of the "2022 Alternative Processes" exhibition at the Soho Gallery.
 He often works with traditional banquet photography cameras original to the 1920s, made by the company Folmer and Schwing.
 Specifically, he told PetaPixel in 2022 that "For an indoor shot, I have a 14-inch (~350mm) and 16-inch (~400mm) threaded lens with a Packard shutter with a lemon which is an air squeeze black bulb [for keeping the shutter open] ...
 For an outdoor shot with flashbulbs for fill light, I use a lens with a shutter — a 14-inch Goerz Dagor with a Copal shutter."
+His wedding photography has also been featured in the New York Times in their coverage of the wedding of rapper Remy Banks to Ashley Condina.